Treating brain and spine-related injuries and diseases demands the highest level of patient care.

-- Minimally invasive spine surgery – in these procedures, doctors use specialized instrumentation to access the spine through small incisions.
+- Minimally invasive spine surgery, where doctors use specialized instrumentation to access the spine through small incisions

-- Treatment: In 2003, Cheyenne Regional Medical Center was the first medical center in the United States to use the Stealth Treon system to remove a brain tumor.
-The system provides a surgeon with an exact, three-dimensional view of the surgical area.
-This allows for less-invasive procedures and decreases the risk of brain and nerve damage during operations.
+In 2003, Cheyenne Regional Medical Center was the first medical center in the United States to use the Stealth Treon system to remove a brain tumor.
+The system provides a surgeon with an exact, three-dimensional view of the surgical area, allowing for a less-invasive procedure and decreasing the risk of brain and nerve damage during the operation.

 For diagnosis, our equipment includes:

 - Ultrasound 3-D and 4-D imagery that scan the brain and aid in the process of diagnosis